Jia Junpeng: Origins

 A post in Chinese titled "Jia Junpeng, your mother is calling you home for dinner" (贾君鹏你妈妈喊你回家吃饭) appeared on the Chinese portal Baidu in the forum for the game World of Warcraft at 10:59 a.m on 16 July 2009.
 The body of the thread content consisted of only 2 letters, namely RT (如题 (Rú Tí)), an abbreviation that simply means "as the title (suggests)".
-The poster used the IP address of "222.94.255.***"; his identity and motivation are unknown.
+The poster used the IP address of "222.94.255.***"; their identity and motivation are unknown.
 Soon, a post authored by 'Jia Junpeng', replied, "I'm not going home for dinner, I'm having dinner at the Internet café.
 Please tell my mom that."
 Users later found that this user had registered only three minutes after the initial post.

 After six hours, it attracted more than 17,000 replies from 400,000 viewers, most of whom were young people.
-Some forum users who joined in with replies had changed their user names to "Jia Junpeng's dad", "Jia Junpeng's grandpa", "Jia Junpeng's sister", "Jia Junpeng's dog", etc. forming a huge Jia family.
+Some forum users who joined in with replies had changed their user names to "Jia Junpeng's dad", "Jia Junpeng's grandpa", "Jia Junpeng's sister", "Jia Junpeng's dog", and more, forming a huge Jia family.
 Follow-up posts grew exponentially, and became more and more ridiculous and meaningless.
-Users doctored photos, started cyberhunts, and the rate of replies reached several thousand per second.
+Users doctored photos, started online hunts, and the rate of replies reached several thousand per second.
 The page registered in excess of 243,000 replies and 6 million hits by 9 pm the next day.
 The thread stopped when it became saturated at 1:38 pm on 20 July – the 315,649 comments received translated into 10,421 pages.
 The Los Angeles Times declared in September that "the catchphrase has gone viral in recent weeks."